 Liquidity is not managed through the explicit allocation of capital as, in common with standard industry practice, this is not considered to be an appropriate or adequate mechanism for managing these risks.
-However, the Bank recognises that a strong capital base can help to mitigate liquidity risk.
-Funding risk is a form of liquidity risk arising when the liquidity
+However, HSBC recognises that a strong capital base can help to mitigate liquidity risk.

-The primary sources of funding are customer current and savings accounts payable on demand or at short notice.
+The primary sources of funding are customer current and savings accounts payable on demand or short notice.

-In HSBC JOH, Balance Sheet Management ('BSM') is responsible for managing liquidity and funding under the supervision of the local ALCO (which usually meets on a monthly basis In executing the management of the liquidity risk on behalf of ALCO, and managing the interest rate risk in the banking book positions transferred to it, BSM invests in highly rated liquid assets in line with the Group's liquid asset policy.
+In HSBC JOH, Balance Sheet Management ('BSM') is responsible for managing liquidity and funding under the supervision of the local ALCO (which usually meets on a monthly basis).
+In executing the management of the liquidity risk on behalf of ALCO, and managing the interest rate risk in the banking book positions transferred to it, BSM invests in highly rated liquid assets in line with the Group's liquid asset policy.
 The majority of the liquidity is invested in central bank deposits, South African Treasury bills and government securities with most of the remainder held in short-term interbank and central bank loans.